Some cities capture my heart immediately. Others, such as Seville in the south of Spain, need a second chance.

 A city trip to Seville

 I visited the city five years ago for the first time.
 That was in autumn, in the middle of the tourist season.
 It was hard to see the architectural gems of the city behind the throngs of day trippers.
-Anyway, now years later, in late December, Sevilla gets another chance.
+Anyway, now years later, in late December, Seville gets another chance.

 Of course, a city with many attractions will never be free of tourists.
 During this visit, we only saw groups of Asians and a handful of European holidaymakers.
-Sevilla was again a city for the Sevillanos.
+Seville was again a city for the Sevillanos.
 In this way the sights, that are truly sensational, can shine in their full glory.

 One of the most spectacular sights of the city is the Metropol Parasol, also known as ‘Las Setas’, the mushrooms.
 This remarkable modern building is located in the heart of a city that experienced the golden age at the time of the Catholic kings, the Reyes Católicos, Isabel and Ferdinand.
 The building designed by the German architect Jürgen Mayer was opened in 2011.
 The city claims that is the largest wooden structure in the world.